-UnitySync (Previously SimpleSync) is a tool that synchronizes data between directories, providing organizations with a unified view of their disparate directories.
-UnitySync can scale from a small directories with hundreds of objects to enterprise directories consisting of hundreds of thousands of objects without requiring extensive training or installation/configuration time.
-All major directories and databases supported.
+UnitySync provides organizations with a synchronized view of their disparate directories.
+UnitySync can scale from small directories with hundreds of objects to enterprise directories consisting of hundreds of thousands of objects without requiring extensive training or installation/configuration time.
+All major directories and databases supported (including Office 365 Exchange).

 Add2Exchange Enterprise Contacts with GAL Sync syncs Exchange global address list to users so they have a local copy of your corporate address book contacts and on smartphones and mobile devices.
 Global Address List synchronization allows you to treat the GAL as the 'source' public folder of a relationship to be synchronized one way with one or more users' mailbox folders.
 Supports small attached photos and Outlook fields which are not in the GAL.
 Sync 1-way, not bi-directional.
 Can sync Calendars, Tasks, Posts, Notes, and builds relationships with the Relationship Group Manager.
 21 day trial.

 Directory Search is an easy-to-use web application that turns your Active Directory in to a corporate phonebook.
 The administrator defines which fields are visible and the search criteria that can be used.
 Features include displaying each user's photo (from the thumbnailPhoto attribute) and exporting search results to CSV or Excel.